joshuaisaact/StreamShuffle/readme.md

 - **Genre Selection**: Choose a genre and let the app pick a random movie for you.
 - **Random Movie Info**: Get detailed information about a randomly selected movie, including title, overview, and release date.
-- **Streaming Availability**: See where the movie is available for streaming, focusing on platforms offering free (flatrate) streaming.
+- **Streaming Availability**: See where the movie is available for streaming, focusing on platforms offering free (flatrate) streaming, in the UK.
 - **Movie Trailer**: Watch a trailer for the randomly selected movie.

 ## How it Works